Office of Postsecondary Education, Department of Education (Department).

 Note: The regulations in 34 CFR part 86 apply to institutions only.

-Note: There are no program-specific regulations for the Part A PBI, Part A NASNTI, and Part A AANAPISI programs or any of the title III, part F programs.
+There are no program-specific regulations for the Part A AANAPISI, Part A NASNTI, and Part A PBI programs or any of the title III, part F programs.
 Also, there have been amendments to the HEA since the Department last issued regulations for the programs established under titles III and V of the statute.
-Accordingly, we encourage each potential applicant to read the applicable sections of the HEA to fully understand the eligibility requirements for the program for which they are applying.
+Accordingly, we encourage each potential applicant to read the applicable sections of the HEA in order to fully Start Printed Page 68438understand the eligibility requirements for the program for which they are applying.

 II.
 Other Information